The Power of Love (Frankie Goes to Hollywood song)

-Frankie Goes to Hollywood version
+Background

-The track was first featured during the John Peel Sessions the band performed on during 1983, which was slower and emphasised the track's original camp ironic content (such as the Hooded Claw from the cartoon series The Perils of Penelope Pitstop).
+The track was first featured during the John Peel sessions the band performed on during 1983, which was slower and emphasised the track's original camp ironic content (such as the Hooded Claw from the cartoon series The Perils of Penelope Pitstop).
 After recording at the original speed, ZTT/Trevor Horn sped it up, this also caused a change in pitch.

-"The Power of Love" became Frankie Goes to Hollywood's third consecutive (and last) number 1 UK single in December 1984.
-To commemorate the Christmas release, Godley & Creme directed a Nativity-themed video for the single, and the artwork for the single also used traditional Christian iconography.
+"The Power of Love" became Frankie Goes to Hollywood's third consecutive (and last) UK number 1 single in December 1984.
+To commemorate the Christmas release, Godley & Creme directed a Nativity-themed video for the single, filmed outside Jerusalem, and the artwork for the single also used traditional Christian iconography.
 The original showing of the video on The Tube featured the Nativity occupying the whole screen, however the borders of band members were added for later showings due to pressure from UK broadcasters.

 The 12" mix of the song featured actor Chris Barrie aping DJ Mike Read's banning of the single "Relax", as well as his impression of Ronald Reagan, instructing the listener in prayer.
 The single also featured a Christmas message from the band, entitled "Holier Than Thou".

 On the cover is a reproduction of the Assumption of the Virgin by Titian, a 16th-century painting in the Basilica di Santa Maria Gloriosa dei Frari of Venice.
 The single has been reissued in various formats over the years.
 The 1993 reissue charted at number 10 in the UK; the 2000 remix version reached number 6.